pharaofranz/ftsky_school_vlbi_2025/index.md

 <a name="fig-4">**Figure 4**</a> - *Calibrated phases per scan for the phase calibrator on
 all baselines involving the Effelsberg telescope.
 The phases are flat across the band and scattered around zero.
-The color-coding is per polarisation.*
+The color-coding is per subband (IF).
+It seems there is a particular frequency range affected by RFI -- try and flag it later on to improve the calibration.*

 #### Bandpass calibration

-As each subband has a certain spectral response, we will create a bandpass calibration table, again running on a bright, flat-spectrum source such as our fringe finder:
+As each subband has a certain spectral response (see [Figure 2](#fig-2)).
+However, we expect our calibrators to have a flat spectrum across the band.
+Therefore,  we will create a bandpass calibration table, again running on a bright, flat-spectrum source such as our fringe finder:

 ```python